braghimsistemas/suitup-php/docs/getting-started/index.md

     $ docker-compose up -d

-Access the Docker apache container
+After that, you must be able to access `localhost:8080` and the project must to be running already, but as you don't downloaded dependencies the following message will be shown.

+`Project dependencies not found, run 'php composer.phar install'`

+We are assuming that you don't have php installed, so let access the Docker apache container and download the composer dependencies from there. _Remember that if you have PHP 7.2 installed it's just run in the root of project the command recommended above._

-    $ docker exec -it suitup-apache /bin/bash
+    $ docker exec -it suitup-skeleton /bin/bash

-Walk to the application docker folder
+Walk into application docker folder

     $ cd /app

-Download the composer packages
+Download the composer dependencies

     $ php composer.phar update

+Grant access to the vendors folder

+    $ chmod 775 vendor -R

 Done!
 After that all you need is to access on your browser: `localhost:8080`